Kinesiology Melbourne and Counselling Sessions specifically for Women!

-Working from her Melbourne Kinesiology practice and backed up with degrees in Psychology and Behavioural Science, Benita French now combines Kinesiology with intuitive reading, relationship counselling, and other natural healing modalities.
+Working from her Melbourne Kinesiology practice, Benita’s services are backed up with degrees in Psychology and Behavioural Science.
+Benita French now combines Kinesiology with intuitive reading, relationship counselling, and other natural healing modalities.

 “Kinesiology identifies the elements which inhibit the body’s natural internal energies

 and accessing the life-enhancing potential within the individual.”

 Kinesiology helps bring all the stress to the surface.
 Stress that gets locked in your body and causes anxiety, depression, illness and financial struggles.